arcusmaximus/SottrModTools/Documentation.md

 - Select io_scene_sottr.zip.
 - Enable the checkmark next to "Import-Export: SOTTR mesh support."

-Finally, the binary templates (if you want to use them) simply need to be placed in the correct folder depending on which hex editor you have:
+Finally, if you want to use the binary templates (not needed for mesh/animation editing), simply place them in the correct folder depending on which hex editor you have:

 - ImHex: "patterns" subfolder.
 - 010 Editor: "010 Templates" subfolder.